bitrix24/b24restdocs/api-reference/catalog/store/catalog-store-delete.md

-# Delete Inventory catalog.store.delete
+# Delete warehouse catalog.store.delete

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it soon.
+Some data may be missing — we will complete it shortly.

 {% endnote %}